Acupuncture Meridians & Fascial Lines

 Acupuncture Meridians & Myofascial Lines

-This image is based on extensive research into fascia, as presented by Tom Myers in his book Anatomy Trains.
+These images reveal the myofascial anatomy of meridians and are based on extensive research into fasci as presented by Tom Myers in his book Anatomy Trains.

 Acupuncture anatomy & the Meridians